Sanglorian/orcus/Orcus Advanced Options - current.md

 **Skill Bonuses:** +2 History, +2 Intimidate.

 **Go for the Jugular:** +1 ancestry bonus on attacks against staggered enemies.
-**Heavy Blade Weapon Proficiency:** You have proficiency with martial weapons in the heavy.
+**Heavy Blade Weapon Proficiency:** You have proficiency with martial weapons in the heavy blades category.
 **Careful Focus:** You have the *careful focus* power.

 > #### Careful Focus